Iv0078/coen_357_code/README.md

 * Start app again, if press on the measuring button
 * If any permissions appear accept them
 * Once in the Sound meter activity press in the white area for the device to start recording sound
+# Features
+* The app can run in the background if it is minimized
+* If the decibel level exceeds 70 db a notification will be sent
+#Disclaimer
+The app is still in development and it is missing features or not all features work properly